standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 Create a Map file if your model includes `Property` declarations beyond any inherited models, and you want to map the `Property` to a FHIR **element**.

 Map the model specific `Property` to either FHIR **resource/profile element**s, or OBF.

+> Note: A Map file is necessary if OBF is _not_ used.
+If OBF _is_ used, a Map file may not be necessary.

 [Learn how to create a Map file](cimpl6LanguageReference.md#map-file)